rcolistete/MicroPython_MLX90615_driver/README.md

 > Factory calibrated in wide temperature range: -20 to 85°C for sensor temperature and -40 to 115°C for object temperature.

-### 2) MicroPython driver definitions
+### 2) MicroPython/CircuitPython driver definitions

-These MicroPython drivers for MLX90615 are optimised for low memory usage :
+These MicroPython/CircuitPython drivers for MLX90615 are optimised for low memory usage :
 - by using and returning integer values as possible, as float values would allocate more RAM;
 - documentation is outside the code;
 - the 'no-errors' version has no error checking for reading the sensor, nor error messages;